6G: Empowering Telecoms and Engineers

 Notable examples:

-• Apple hiring Wireless Research Systems Engineers in the US to “create next-generation wireless technology that will have deep impact on the future.”
+- Apple hiring Wireless Research Systems Engineers in the US to “create next-generation wireless technology that will have deep impact on the future.

-• University College London recruiting researchers to pioneer self-optimising radios using new AI algorithms.
+- University College London recruiting researchers to pioneer self-optimising radios using new AI algorithms

-• Nokia Bell Labs opening 6G-focused research roles in Europe and North America.
+- Nokia Bell Labs opening 6G-focused research roles in Europe and North America

 Skills needed for the future

-• Cloud-native networking: A deep understanding of virtualised, cloud-based infrastructure will be essential, as 6G networks are expected to be fully software-defined from core to edge.
+- Cloud-native networking: A deep understanding of virtualised, cloud-based infrastructure will be essential, as 6G networks are expected to be fully software-defined from core to edge

-• AI and machine learning: 6G radios will be built with native AI capabilities, enabling them to detect interference, optimise themselves in real time, and even predict demand surges before they occur.
+- AI and machine learning: 6G radios will be built with native AI capabilities, enabling them to detect interference, optimise themselves in real time, and even predict demand surges before they occur

-• Advanced radio technologies: Expertise in massive MIMO, reconfigurable intelligent surfaces (RIS), and terahertz band propagation will be highly sought after.
+- Advanced radio technologies: Expertise in massive MIMO, reconfigurable intelligent surfaces (RIS), and terahertz band propagation will be highly sought after

-• Cross-domain integration: 6G aims to merge terrestrial, satellite, and aerial networks into a seamless system, so knowledge of space communications and drone-based networks will set candidates apart.
+- Cross-domain integration: 6G aims to merge terrestrial, satellite, and aerial networks into a seamless system, so knowledge of space communications and drone-based networks will set candidates apart

 Looking ahead

-6G is not just about faster speeds — it’s about enabling immersive extended reality (XR), digital twins of entire cities, tactile internet applications, and real-time holographic communication.
+6G is not just about faster speeds, it’s about enabling immersive extended reality (XR), tactile internet applications, and real-time holographic communication.
 While the exact technical standards are still being finalised, the foundations are being laid now, and the skills required are becoming clearer with each passing year.
+For engineers, that means the time to prepare is now.
+As history has shown with every new generation of mobile technology, the early movers, those who build skills ahead of the curve, will be the ones shaping the future.